Avnish010/Guess-It-/README.md

 # Guess-It-
-It is quiz application for entertainment purpose
+It is quiz application for entertainment purpose made using Java.